ebuchberger/Estimating-Power-for-SEM/README.md

 ### Locally

-You may use docker or singularity anologuis to above.
+You may use docker or singularity analogous to the above.

 ```
 git clone https://github.com/ebuchberger/Estimating-Power-for-SEM.git